auth0-blog/streamlit-asehmi/article-1/introduction-to-streamlit-and-streamlit-components.markdown

 Some of you may be wondering if you can you use Streamlit instead of Jupyter Notebooks?

 ### Streamlit is not a single file only approach to app development
 * Single file apps are great for getting started.
-But as your app grows you must refactor the project into folders/files/modules/packages.
+But as your app grows you must re-factor the project into folders/files/modules/packages.
 You then import whatever you need in your main app.py file.
 * Hot-reloading on deeply nested modules is a bit flaky though (but will you really have deeply nested modules in a simple app?).
 See [issue 366](https://github.com/streamlit/streamlit/issues/366)

 ### The Streamlit dev workflow is much more efficient than Jupyter Notebook's